 If your child has a fever, it’s important to keep them hydrated by giving them plenty of cool water to drink.

 Babies should be given plenty of liquids, such as breast milk or formula.
 Even if your child isn’t thirsty, try to get them to drink little and often to keep their fluid levels up.

-If the environment is warm, you could help to your child to stay at a comfortable temperature by covering them with a lightweight sheet or opening a window.
+If it’s warm, you could help your child to stay at a comfortable temperature by covering them with a lightweight sheet or opening a window.

 However, they should still be appropriately dressed for their surroundings and sponging your child with cool water isn’t recommended to reduce a fever.